 Acknowledgements.
-Grzegorz Muszynski and Vitaliy Kurlin would like to acknowledge Intel for supporting the IPCC at University of
+Grzegorz Muszynski and Vitaliy Kurlin would like to acknowledge Intel for supporting the IPCC at University of Liverpool.

-5 Liverpool.
-We also thank Dmitriy Morozov and Burlen Loring from the Computational Research Division at Lawrence Berkeley National Laboratory for valuable discussions and sharing their expertise on computational mathematics.
 Karthik Kashinath was supported by the Intel Big Data Center, and Michael Wehner was supported by the Regional and Global Climate Modeling Program of the Office of Biological and Environmental Research in the Department of Energy Office of Science under contract number DE-AC02-05CH11231.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.